Clerks (film)

-Clerks is a 1994 American black-and-white comedy film written and directed by Kevin Smith (in his feature directorial debut), produced and edited by Kevin Smith and Scott Mosier, and starring Brian O'Halloran, Jeff Anderson, Marilyn Ghigliotti, Lisa Spoonhauer, Jason Mewes, Smith, and Mosier.
-It presents a day in the lives of store clerks Dante Hicks (O'Halloran) and Randal Graves (Anderson) as well as their acquaintances.
-It is the first of Smith's View Askewniverse films, and introduces several recurring characters, notably Jay and Silent Bob (Mewes and Smith respectively).
+Clerks is a 1994 American black-and-white comedy film written and directed by Kevin Smith in his feature directorial debut.
+Starring Smith alongside Brian O'Halloran, Jeff Anderson, Marilyn Ghigliotti, Lisa Spoonauer, and Jason Mewes, it presents a day in the lives of store clerks Dante Hicks (O'Halloran) and Randal Graves (Anderson) as well as their acquaintances.
+It is the first of Smith's View Askewniverse films, and introduces several recurring characters, notably Jay and Silent Bob (played by Mewes and Smith respectively).

-Clerks was shot for $27,575 in the convenience and video stores where director Smith worked in real life.
-Upon its theatrical release, it received generally positive reviews and grossed over $4 million in theaters, launching Smith's career.
-In 2006, a sequel was released.
-Additionally, a third installment was released in 2022.

-It is often regarded as a cult classic and a landmark in independent filmmaking.
-In 2019, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+Clerks was initially shot for $27,575 before its film rights were purchased by Miramax Films and $230,000 was spent on music licensing and editing.
+It was shot in the convenience and video stores where Smith worked in real life.
+Clerks was well received by critics upon its theatrical release and grossed over $4 million in theaters, launching his career.
+In 2006, a sequel was released, followed by a third installment in 2022.
+Often regarded as a cult classic and a landmark in independent filmmaking, the film was selected for preservation in the United States National Film Registry by the Library of Congress in 2019 as being "culturally, historically, or aesthetically significant".